 Tribal Sub-Chief Agnes 'Sweets' Jacobs

-For 14 years, Sweets served as the Senior Support Research Specialist and visited community members to gather data and blood draws to assess the effects of PCB's on our youth, women, men and grandparents.
+For 14 years, Sweets served as the Senior Support Research Specialist and visited community members to gather data and perform health assessments to assess the effects of PCB's on our youth, women, men and grandparents.
 During this time, she realized that toxicants were leading community members to lose a part of their upbringing, cultural involvement and food security.